 Adam Carolla Show features Adam’s ravings about the world and its affairs.
 It tops the list for the most daily downloaded podcast in the world.
 His uncensored worldview is complemented by the range of guests he has on his show.
-Now you could be thinking that listening to a man complain about air is a tad too much but wait until you tune in and find out just what a breath of fresh air his content feels like.
+Now you could be thinking that listening to a man complain about air is a tad too much but wait until you tune in and find out just what a breath of fresh air content feels like.
 But it isn’t a mindless comedy, it’ll make you think about the state of affairs when it comes to politics, money, relationships, or whatever the man wants to complain about that day.

 Storytime with Seth Rogen

-Storytime with Seth Rogen is just that – Seth Rogen having people on his podcast and discussing their memorable stories for the rest of us tuning in.
+Storytime with Seth Rogen is just that – Seth Rogen has people on his podcast discussing their memorable stories for the rest of us tuning in.
 But if you expect it to be filled with scripted punchlines and jokes, you’re bound to be disappointed.
 What we liked about this podcast is the introductions given to each guest, which consists of an audio documentary, a feature presentation, and interviews from the archives all edited together in a truly enjoyable format.
-You’re also never sure of where the story will land up because the stories range from discovering family secrets to near-death experiences in Nature - which just goes to show that Seth Rogen’s curiosity about people and the world cannot be directed down a straight path.
+You’re also never sure of where the story will land because the stories range from discovering family secrets to near-death experiences in Nature - which just goes to show that Seth Rogen’s curiosity about people and the world cannot be directed down a straight path.

 Conan O'Brien Needs a Friend

 If you’ve been anywhere near a television, there’s a good chance you know about Conan O’Brien.
-The former host of the Late Night Show with Conan O’Brien and Conan, for a quarter of a century, put together this podcast and invites the celebrities he had on guests during his time in television.
+The former host of the Late Night Show with Conan O’Brien and Conan, for a quarter of a century, put together this podcast and invites the celebrities he had as guests during his time on television.
 Conan O’Brien Needs a Friend is just that – he’s trying to tap into his contacts to find the bestie he never had over the years.
 Tune in for some hilarious moments with his celebrity friends and a nostalgic trip back into his days of hosting the show.

 How Did This Get Made?

 We’ve all gotten our hopes up about at least one movie where it turned out to be nothing like what was promised during the hype.
 June Diane Raphael and Jason Mantzoukas take up the responsibility of questioning the movies that look so bad that they’re amazing, albeit with a humorous touch.
 How Did This Get Made is guaranteed to have you remember the bad movies in a better way, maybe even attempt to watch it again.
-The beauty about this podcast is that you feel like you’re in the room with the folks, because they voice thoughts similar to yours about the movies - but even funnier.
+The beauty about this podcast is that you feel like you’re in the room with the folks because they voice thoughts similar to yours about the movies - but even funnier.

 The Office fans' cult is real.
-In fact the Office Ladies podcast, brought to you by Jenna Fischer and Angela Kinsey, began on the final days on the set of the show!
+In fact, the Office Ladies podcast, brought to you by Jenna Fischer and Angela Kinsey, began on the final days of the set of the show!
 “We should start a podcast!" their conversation began, and we’re glad it came into being.
 The podcast focuses on breaking down each episode of The Office and brings to light some hilarious insights and behind-the-scenes activities.
 Office Ladies is an engaging listen, and it will soon become a regular listen for you.
 Whether you’re a fan of The Office or not, this is a great way to get started.

 WTF with Marc Maron